-September 30 marks the second National Day for Truth and Reconciliation, also known as Orange Shirt Day.
-This day recognizes the legacy of residential schools and honours the lost children and Survivors of residential schools, their families, and their communities.
+September 30 marks the third National Day for Truth and Reconciliation, also known as Orange Shirt Day.
+This day recognizes the legacy of residential schools and honours the victims and Survivors of residential schools, their families, and their communities.

 Part of the Museum’s role is to share these stories and provide opportunities to learn more about lesser-known parts of our history.
 We are collaborating with Indigenous communities and Survivors to revise the information on residential schools and Indigenous histories in our exhibits and programs to ensure they reflect the evolving situation and centre the experiences of Survivors.
 This important work continues.